SEMICeu/SDK-Solid/README.md

 # Solid-SDK
 This repository contains an [SDK](https://github.com/SEMICeu/SDK-Solid/tree/main/sdk) based of the Solid protocol and [demo](https://github.com/SEMICeu/SDK-Solid/tree/main/demo) that reuses the SDK.

-The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod and Identity Providers.
+The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod and identity providers.

 The user has to perform the following two functions to be able to manage data: